 While both men and women can benefit from a multivitamin, each gender has a respective formula.
 Besides, recommended daily nutrient needs vary, leading to differences in levels of vitamins and minerals.

-For instance, men do need supplemental iron unless medically recommended for one.
+For instance, men do not need supplemental iron unless medically recommended for one.
 In fact, excess levels of iron could increase your risk of heart disease.

 2. Take advantage of the label and identify ingredients.